edmcouncil/html-pages/README.md

 ```
 $ docker-compose --profile auto up -d
 ```
-Again you may need to run this beforehand:
+Again, you may need to run this beforehand:
 ```
 docker-compose --profile=auto build
 ```